cparsania/TidyWrappers/README.md

 <!-- badges: end -->

-Aim of TidyWrappers is to provide handy wrapper functions to deal with `tbl` object.
+TidyWrappers is an R package to deal with an object `tbl`.
+It provide handy wrapper functions to get, count, convert, keep, remove and replace data from `tbl` object.

 # Examples